 Chris Flanders (Associate Professor, Abilene Christian)

-John Barton (Pepperdine University) Shawn Daggett (Harding University) Stan Granberg (Kairos) Gary Green (Abilene Christian University) Sonny Guild (Abilene Christian University) Dale Hawley (University of Wisconsin - Stout) Mark Hooper (Missions Resource Network) Kendi Howells Douglas (Johnson University - Florida) Evertt Huffard (Harding School of Theology) Gary Jackson (Harding University) Ben Langford (Oklahoma Christian University) Earl Lavender (Lipscomb University) Doug Priest (Christian Missionary Fellowship) Bill Richardson (Harding University) Rochelle Scheuermann (Lincoln Christian University) Kent Smith (Abilene Christian University) Michael Sweeney (Emmanuel Christian Seminary) Richard Trull Jr. (Faulkner University) Gailyn Van Rheenen (Mission Alive) Bob Waldron (Missions Resource Network)
+John Barton (Pepperdine University) Shawn Daggett (Harding University) Stan Granberg (Kairos) Gary Green (Abilene Christian University) Sonny Guild (Abilene Christian University) Dale Hawley (University of Wisconsin - Stout) Mark Hooper (Missions Resource Network) Kendi Howells Douglas (Johnson University - Florida) Evertt Huffard (Harding School of Theology) Gary Jackson (Harding University) Ben Langford (Oklahoma Christian University) Earl Lavender (Lipscomb University) Doug Priest (Christian Missionary Fellowship) Bill Richardson (Harding University) Rochelle Scheuermann (Wheaton College Graduate School) Kent Smith (Abilene Christian University) Michael Sweeney (Emmanuel Christian Seminary) Richard Trull Jr. (Faulkner University) Gailyn Van Rheenen (Mission Alive) Bob Waldron (Missions Resource Network)

 The Missio Dei Foundation (MDF) is a nonprofit enterprise founded in 2009 to further reflection on the theology and practice of mission among the churches of the Stone-Campbell Restoration Movement and promote an inclusive missiological discourse.